eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Launching JupyterHub

 The [configuration file](jupyterhub-config.py) provided in this tutorial has all the settings needed for using JupyterHub with our deployment.

-Depending on the platform and Docker setup, you may need to adjust a few lines in the configuration to set the correct host IP address for the Docker bridge network.
-On most Linux systems, you can find this address with `ip addr show docker0`.
-It is typically `172.17.0.1`, which you can use to replace `host.docker.internal` in the configuration if the latter doesn't work.
+> Depending on the platform and Docker setup, you may need to adjust a few lines in the configuration to set the correct host IP address for the Docker bridge network.
+> On most Linux systems, you can find this address with `ip addr show docker0`.
+> It's typically `172.17.0.1`.
+> If JupyterHub gets a timeout when launching a notebook, you can try replacing the two instances of `host.docker.internal` in the configuration by that ip.

 Now we can run JupyterHub with